pncsoares/javascript-solid-principles/README.md

 ## Contribute

 Feel free to contribute and fix something that is wrong or could be better!
+Issues and pull requests are welcome.

 To do so please create a new branch, change or add what you want and then create a Pull Request to branch `main` and add me as reviewer.